amichyrpi/skypydb/README.md

 - [GitHub Issues](https://github.com/Ahen-Studio/mesosphere-backend/issues).
 Best for: bugs and errors you encounter using Supabase.
 - [Github Pull Requests](https://github.com/Ahen-Studio/mesosphere-backend/pulls).
 Best for: contributing to the codebase.

+## Testing Zone

+To experiment with Mesosphere features and learn how they work, visit the Mesosphere [Testing Zone](./mesosphere-tests/).

 ## All Thanks To Our Contributors:

 <a href="https://github.com/Ahen-Studio/mesosphere-backend/graphs/contributors">